 Pruning and Staking Work Together

-Pruning of staking tomatoes are less susceptible to diseases.
+Pruning of staking tomatoes is less susceptible to diseases.

 Usually, indeterminate tomato plants are pruned due to their continuous growing habit until the end of the season.